Vaelek/NicePy/README.md

 # NicePy

-A python package for the CXOnce NICE/inContact API
+A python package for the CXOne NICE/inContact API

 This is a work in progress and currently far from complete in terms of endpoints.
 More will be added over time.